BOOK TITLE: The Australia Times - TAT Girl magazine. Volume 1, issue 2

 or value.

-While its always important to sup-
+While it’s always important to sup-

 port our local industry, I wonder how